 Like many major environmental organizations, EDF’s mission is broad and interdisciplinary.
 Their climate work includes support for clean energy, reducing the impacts of natural gas, promoting sustainable land use over deforestation, and working with the Chinese government to develop market-based emissions reductions.

-Earthjustice fights on many fronts, but climate protection is part of their mission statement.
+Earthjustice fights on many fronts, but climate protection is part of its mission statement.
 Recent wins include stopping discriminatory fees for solar power users in Arizona.

 Nowhere is the danger of misunderstanding and ignoring solid science more evident than the way the U.S. has responded to climate change.
 The Union of Concerned Scientists was founded at MIT to share information, seek the truth, and enable scientific findings to guide public policy and actions.